Eat Drink Edinburgh – Breakfast, Hogs and Eating In

 The taste of those meals ended ranging from meh to not bad depending what was picked up.
 The lamb dish we picked was way too lean and dry, while the fish dish was surprisingly tasty.

-For breakfast one day, we ended up buying a breakfast pack, also from Marks & Spencers for £1, and got two normal sausages, a square sausage, a black pudding and bacon.
-Served with a can of baked beans for approximately £1 as well, this ended up being a very cheap and very filling breakfast for the both of us.
+For breakfast one day, we ended up buying a breakfast pack, also from Marks & Spencers for £1.
+It contained two normal sausages, a square sausage, a black pudding and bacon.
+Served with a can of baked beans for around £1 as well, this ended up being a very cheap and very filling breakfast for the both of us.

 And when the Asian cravings called, we even found an Asian grocer while wandering around the Old Town area, and I totally bought Shin Ramyun cup noodle for a snack/light lunch.